The Arts Education division at the LA County Arts Commission staffs the regional efforts of the LA County Arts Education Collective.

 Gillian McCarthy, Program Manager

-Ms. McCarthy guides stakeholder convenings for the arts provider and school district networks, as well school district enrollment in the Arts Ed Collective.
+Ms. McCarthy guides the Arts Education Innovation Lab, stakeholder convenings for the arts provider and school district networks, as well school district enrollment in the Arts Ed Collective.
 She also serves as a school district liaison, connecting educators to resources for achieving their strategic goals for arts education.
-Previously, she was associate director of professional development at Inner-City Arts where she implemented creativity and arts programs for teachers, teaching artists and graduate students.
-Ms. McCarthy served as the national manager for WebPlay, an internet-integrated theatre program, and wrote a comprehensive theater curriculum for 24th Street Theatre, distributed to over 30,000 teachers in 28 states.
+Previously, she was associate director of professional development at Inner-City Arts where she implemented creativity and arts programs for teachers, teaching artists, and graduate students.
+Ms. McCarthy served as the national manager for WebPlay, an internet-integrated theatre program, and wrote a comprehensive theatre curriculum for 24th Street Theatre.

 Keelia Postlethwaite, Program Associate